 Fischer Energy did not supply smart meters.
-The newly named supplier does not currently supply smart meters either.
+At the time of writing, Outfox the Market does not currently supply smart meters either.

 If you have a smart meter and switch to the supplier, your meter will lose its smart functionality.
 The meter will continue to work, but it will no longer submit your meter readings automatically to the supplier.
 You will be required to submit them manually.